Stuycs-K/finalproject-10-lim-benjamin-lei-jady/DEVLOG-Ben.md

 Tried and failed to get indenting working on netstat -punta

 ### 2025-05-28 - Formatting networks
-Worked on regex to parse the porrts well
+Worked on regex to parse the ports well.
+Later finished the formatting for open ports

 ### 2025-05-19 - Pair programming on getting system info